Go to content (click on Intro)

 The master includes some compulsory placements of 9 ECTS in the second semester, in one of the companies, entities, or research groups that collaborate with the Master on environmental change and socio-ecological transition.Even though these are two different subjects, the course coordinators recommend that students and the companies and entities combine the TFM (9 ECTS) with the work placement to be able to enjoy a longer training period.

-Work placements are educational activities completed by students in any public or private, national or foreign institution, with the aim of applying and adding to the learning acquired in the master’s degree and allowing students to experience the reality in the professional field in which they will work and to develop skills that may facilitate their incorporation into the job market.
+Company placements correspond to a training activity that students carry out in a public or private, national or foreign organisation, with the aim of applying and complementing the training acquired on the master's degree, approaching the reality of the professional environment and developing skills that facilitate their insertion into the job market.

 The regulations in force can be found in the Faculty of Science Regulations for external academic placements in master’s degree studies, as approved by Government Commission session 1/2022 of the UdG’s Faculty of Science on 31/03/2022.